UDECNMIC - BSc Economics

 About the course and its strategy towards teaching and learning and towards blended learning/e-learning

-The course adopts an approach to teaching and learning based on practices that have been agreed across Economics, Finance and Business undergraduate courses.
+The course adopts an approach to teaching and learning based on practices that have been agreed across Banking, Finance and Economics undergraduate courses.

 Lectures and seminars are important activities that develop cognitive skills.
 Lectures provide students with good subject specific information and clear guidance on how best they can learn.
 Module teaching is structured so that students first acquire basic knowledge and then progress to develop higher level skills of evaluation and synthesis.
 Seminars encourage student reflection, engagement and participation.
 They give students the opportunity to test their understanding and to make mistakes in a supportive environment.
 Seminar and small-group learning activities typically require students to carry out independent work prior to formal class and to work cooperatively in groups.

-Numerical and statistical skills are introduced and developed in core quantitative modules at levels 4 and 5 and the application of these methods is supported and enhanced in other core modules.
+Numerical, mathematical, statistical and econometric skills are introduced and developed in core quantitative modules at levels 4 and 5 and the application of these methods is supported and enhanced in other core modules.
 Students learn how to obtain, manipulate and interpret key economic data series and they are able to extend quantitative and research skills at level 6 in the project module and through option choice.

-Practical skills are developed through the use of student presentations in seminars/tutorials, and through independent activites undertaken by students who reflect on, develop and present work for informal assessment by the tutor.
-Inititative and independence are developed progressively through the three levels of the course, so that students learn to take greater responsibility for their work, culminating in their level 6 project.
+Practical skills are developed through the use of student presentations in seminars/tutorials, and through independent activities undertaken by students who reflect on, develop and present work for informal assessment by the tutor.
+Initiative and independence are developed progressively through the three levels of the course, so that students learn to take greater responsibility for their work, culminating in their level 6 project.

-With respect to blended learning: all modules make use of virtual learning environment platforms (WebLearn) in which module lecture material, course handbooks and other material are made available.
-Other ICT resources include links to key web resources, on-line learning games, test questions and previous exmaples of assessments with feedback.
+With respect to blended learning: all modules make use of virtual learning environment platforms (WebLearn) in which module lecture and seminar material, module and course handbooks and other material are made available.
+Other ICT resources include links to key web resources, on-line learning games, test questions and previous examples of assessments with feedback.

-Students may transfer between the BSc Economics and its sister course BA Business Economics at the end of Level 4 without loss of time.
+Students may transfer between the BSc Economics and its two sister courses BSc Economics and Finance and BA Business Economics as well as to BSc Banking and Finance at the end of Level 4 without loss of time.